charlielin1988/reveurs-collective-/README.md

 - Create Account
 - Login
-  -View, Add, Update, Or Delete Locations
+- View, Add, Update, Or Delete Locations
-  -View, Add, Update, Review, or Delete Exhibitions
   - A Trello Of My Plan For This Project Can Be Viewed [Here](https://trello.com/b/SSbNIv42/reveurs-website-p4)
 - Design Diagrams For Front End and Back End Layouts Can Be Viewed [Here](https://whimsical.com/project-4-GTApRYUJFN8EHZGjpiazGr)

 ---